Make a difference. Volunteer in DC!

 Volunteer evaluators support youth exchange programs, which empower the next generation of global citizens and establish long-lasting ties between the United States and other countries.
 To volunteer, you must participate in a one-day training session.
 Subsequently, hours are flexible.
 To submit an application of interest, click here

 Our next group of volunteers will serve between December 2020 and March 2021.

 Volunteers evaluate applications from prospective students in the following youth exchange programs, which are sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs:

-- The Future Leaders Exchange (FLEX) program: initiated in 1992 to create closer relations with the successor nations of the former Soviet Union, and in 2015 will expand to Estonia, Latvia, Lithuania, Montenegro, Poland, Romania and Serbia.
+The Future Leaders Exchange (FLEX): Initiated in 1992 to create closer relations with the successor nations of the former Soviet Union.

-- Modeled on FLEX, the Youth Exchange and Study (YES) program: seeks to advance understanding between the U.S. and 40 countries with significant Muslim populations.
+Kennedy-Lugar Youth Exchange and Study (YES): Developed to improve understanding between the U.S. and the Muslim world.

-These programs provide high school students the opportunity to study in the U.S. or abroad for an academic year or summer and live with a host family.
-Today over 24,000 students have participated in FLEX and YES, and over 4,000 U.S. teens have studied abroad on NSLI-Y scholarships.
+All programs offer merit-based scholarships that foster mutual understanding, develop leadership skills, and promote community service and civic responsibility.
+They provide high school students with the opportunity to travel to the U.S. or abroad for a summer or an academic year to study and live with a local host family.
+To date, more than 38,000 students have participated in FLEX and YES, and more than 6,000 U.S. students have received NSLI-Y scholarships to study abroad.